pmarguinaud/fxtran/ARTICLE.md

         $do_jlon_stmt->replaceNode ($do_jlev_stmt_1);
         ...

-We then look for scalar (that is without a reference list) variables which are on the left hand side of assignment statements (that is contained in the `E-1` member of `a-stmt` elements):
+We then look for scalars (that is named variables without a reference list) which are on the left hand side of assignment statements (that is contained in the `E-1` member of `a-stmt` elements):

         my @s = $xpc->findnodes ('.//f:a-stmt/f:E-1/f:named-E[not(f:R-LT)]/f:N/f:n/text()', $do_jlev);